sandeeppanda92/aib-data/medium/Tendermint101.md

 In the academic world of BFT, before there was Tendermint, people assumed a local area network (LAN) setup of just a handful of nodes--4 to 7 of them at maximum.
-Before Bitcoin introduced the blockchain paradigm to the world, no one had ever proposed BFT solutions beyond the single administrator domain, i.e. centralized entities.
-There was little to no work done on BFT research for a wide area network setup secured by a Proof-of-Stake security model before Tendermint. figured out how to scale BFT-based protocols to the tune of hundreds of nodes among a cluster of disparate multi-administrator domains (i.e. decentralized, untrusted entities) when [he introduced Tendermint in 2014](https://tendermint.com/static/docs/tendermint.pdf).
+Before Bitcoin introduced the blockchain paradigm to the world, no one had ever proposed BFT solutions beyond the single administrative domain, i.e. centralized entities.
+There was little to no work done on BFT research for a wide area network setup before the introduction of Bitcoin using Proof-of-Work.
+Then Jae Kwon figured out how to scale BFT-based protocols to the tune of hundreds of nodes among disparate administrative domains (i.e. decentralized, untrusted entities) using Proof-of-Stake when [he introduced Tendermint in 2014](https://tendermint.com/static/docs/tendermint.pdf).
 Consequently, this system model for a large number of validating nodes in a WAN is significantly more complex to engineer than it is for a small number of nodes.

 The goal was to address a problem that was significantly harder to solve and do it with an algorithmic complexity that was even simpler to understand.
 That was Tendermint.

-The breakthrough moment was when Jae Kwon realized that one could adapt classical BFT algorithms and apply them to the permissionless public blockchain setting, relying on Proof-of-Stake, rather than Proof-of-Work, as the underlying security mechanism.
+The breakthrough was that one could adapt classical BFT algorithms and apply them to the permissionless public blockchain setting, relying on Proof-of-Stake, rather than Proof-of-Work, as the underlying security mechanism.

 ## The Model